prakhar845/pothole-detection-project/README.md

 git clone https://github.com/prakhar845/pothole-detection-project.git
 cd pothole-detection-project

+**PS:** Go to settings.py under pothole_project_django and change the hosts name from 127.0.0.1 to redis

 **Build and Run the Containers**
 This command will build the necessary Docker images and start the application in the background.